annawilczura/space-tourism-website/README.md

 - create functional React components
 - use state in React app
 - achieve basic page routing with React Router
-- style app with Tailwind CSS with RWD
+- make responsive styling using Tailwind CSS
-- dyploy a site on Github Pages with working routing
+- deploy a site on Github Pages with working routing

 ## Author